VSO and fighting Ebola in Sierra Leone

-Could you make a donation to support our work in West Africa?
+Make a donation to support our work in West Africa

 VSO is also appealing for funds for our work in the region.
 Every gift will make a big difference.
 You can make a donation online now or by calling us on +44 (0)20 8780 7500.

 Every penny raised will go to preventing the further spread of this disease as well as supporting the families and the communities affected.